yuanz03/tp/docs/UserGuide.md

 If your changes to the data file makes its format invalid, PlayBook will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the PlayBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

+### Generating sample data

+PlayBook comes with sample data to help users get started.
+To generate sample data, delete the existing data file located at `[JAR file location]/data/addressbook.json` and restart the application.
+A new data file with sample data will be created automatically.

 ### Archiving data files `[coming in v2.0]`